Introduction

 • After successful validation of the request, the API consumer applications receive a client ID, which they can use to obtain application access tokens and access banking APIs.

 You can customize the validations performed in the DCR process according to your specification and other requirements.
-For information, see writing a custom DCR validators.
+For information, see OpenAPI Extensions for DCR.

 Top